Margo3s/Question18/README.md

  ### **Sources**
  The master branch is composed by:
-* Data : CVS files contain the Eötvös and Galilei numbers for differentsimulations of rising bubbles.
+* Data : CVS files contain the Eötvös and Galilei numbers for different simulations of rising bubbles.
 * Main : To run the project and obtain the prediction, the classifier evaluation and the Plot of decision Boundaries
 * Functions : Functions for Data Preprocessing, Model Prediction and Data Visualization
 * Packages : Libraries and Modules import